hkf2002/osTicket-Lab/README.md

 Once those steps are done, navigate to the search bar and search for **MySQL 8.0 Command Line Client** and run as administrator.

-Enter the root password you created during the installation process and
+Enter the root password you created during the installation process and run the commands